HL7/fhir-cow-ig/input/pagecontent/fulfiller-determination.md

 ### Request with multiple performers

 Sometimes, a requestor may choose to immediately notify several potential performers that a service has been requested.
-If the requestor and the patient do not have a preference around who will perform the service, it may be that the first potential fulfiller to indicate availability may functionally 'claim' that service.
+If the requestor and the patient do not have a preference around who will perform the service, it may be that the first potential Fulfiller to indicate availability may functionally 'claim' that service.

 {% include img.html img="request-claim.png" %}

-This can be accomplished by leveraging the Request-with-Acceptance flow, and keeping a separate task per potential fulfiller.
+This can be accomplished by leveraging the Request-with-Acceptance flow, and keeping a separate task per potential Fulfiller.
 For brevity, only one flow is described here.

 <div class="panel panel-default">
   <div class="panel-heading">